uviclibraries/html-css/act-4.md

 <img src="https://www.w3schools.com/css/img_selector.gif" alt="CSS anatmony">

 - Classes are another type of selector you can use to define specific rules for specific HTML tags.
-- Since it's easier for most of us to learn by doing, we'll dive into an example to learn how CSS classes work.
+- Since it's easier for most of us to learn by doing, we'll dive into an example to see how CSS classes work.
 - In my `about.html` page, for example, I have two paragraphs, that is, text content between two sets of open and closed `p` tags.
 - Let's say that I want the text to look bigger in the first paragraph, but not in the second.
 If I use a `p` tag as the selector, then whatever style I apply would change the content to look the same in _both_ paragraphs.
 We can use custom class to make these paragraphs look different from each other.
 - To make my paragraph style changes, I will create a CSS "class" in my HTML file and create some CSS rules for it in my CSS file.

 ### Adding a class to the HTML file

-- You can follow along with what I do, copy/pasting what I do as you go, or create your own class, based on what I do in the following steps.
+- You can follow along with what I do, copy/pasting as you go, or create your own CSS class block, based on what I do in the following steps.
 - I have added this class to the first paragraph in my `about.html` page: `<p class="bigger-text">`.
 - <mark>Important</mark>: **do not put spaces in your class names**:
   - Incorrect: `<p class="bigger text">`